worldcompass/worldcompass.github.io/content/posts/setup-vlan-routing-on-linux.md

 So, from the task, we understand that there must be 2 network interfaces for the router and one for each of the vms.

----
 ### Choosing network interfaces
 In order to accomplish this task, I need to set up 5 [[virtual machine]] in the virtualized environment and I choose the [[Virtual Box]].

 image with box goes here.

-Virtual box and [[Virtualization]] technologies provides hardware resources by writing programs and software.
+Virtual box and Virtualization technologies provides hardware resources by writing programs and software.
 Your machine will work completely in the same way, as it was working on the real environment without virtualization layer.

 So, this BOX is taking care of some basic things needed for the operation system inside this box to work.
 It creates virtual hard drive, sets up network interfaces, allows you to boot CD into the virtual CD-ROM.